egumasa/linguistic-data-analysis-I/2025/sessions/day2/session5.md

 By the end of this session, you will be able to:

-- Compute frequency of a single-word lexical item in reference corpora
+> - Compute frequency of a single-word lexical item in reference corpora
-- Derive vocabulary frequency list using concordancing software (e.g., AntConc)
+> - Derive vocabulary frequency list using concordancing software (e.g., AntConc)
+> - Apply tokenization on the Japanese language corpus for frequency analysis
-- Conduct Lexical Profiling using a web-application or desktop application (e.g., AntWordProfiler)
+> - Conduct Lexical Profiling using a web-application or desktop application (e.g., AntWordProfiler)

 ## 🔑 Key Concepts

 - Lexical profiling
 - Frequency Lists
-- Zipf law
+- Zipf's law
 - Lexical coverage